viplove29/playwright_java-automation-suite/README.md

 This project has a tool to build Titan Service Wrappers and Models into Java Classes using a gradle task.

-As our Titan api's change the tool will be responsible for updating our 'service-wrapper' & models to interact with each backend service.
+As our EMS api changes the tool will be responsible for updating our 'service-wrapper' & models to interact with each backend service.

 to use it: